radical-lab/radical-lab.github.io/README.md

 * especially the bar tenders...
 * world domination is in my graps!!! :D
 * humanity will be forced into nuclear disarmament...
-* i'll takedown all the tech giants....
+* i'll takedown all the tech giants...
 * humanity will be forced into proprietary disarmament...
 * i'll be like thanos, and this new infinite-gauntlet-style power at my finger tips!!! :D
 * sdos = scandal dos
 * sdos = shyams' dos
+* …
+* the police probably sell confiscated contraband online; if you're over the limit…
+* otherwise it probably goes to the politicians, and up,..

 why so serious? #jk
-* [ ] hands in mouth; facing away from each other #smile(i remember a dream about watching a mover that had a potato sack; the little bomber held hands c̄ their little L-worder as he self-destructed in the end #membeerberries)
+* [ ] hands in mouth; facing away from each other #smiley(i remember a dream about watching a mover that had a potato sack; the little bomber (demolitions expert) held hands c̄ their little L-worder as he self-destructed in the end #membeerberries) #lighter
 * [ ] rip face in half #face_off
 * probably easier to `/t(a|o)ke/` them from behind
-* is covid-19 `/(dust|air)-borne/`? #humidity
+* is covid-19 `/(dust|air|water)-borne/`? #humidity
 * people who vape in the company of others can get covid-19, and (forcibly) remove themselves from the gene pool; they deserve the darwin award if i rip their face off, shove it up their uranus, rip out their intestines, shove them down their throat, cave in their chest c̄ my `/fists|feet|elbows|knees|head/`, rip out their organs,.. #$rc

 one $rc of income can be the dole, and the other can be $uing people

+egyptian is the original emoji

 ---